StandTurnip18/stock-market-research/README.md

   - Saves as pickle file for fast access

 ## Image Descriptions
-- Images returned by 'graph_seasonality' when using DJIA data
+- Images returned by `graph_seasonality` when using DJIA data
   - Shows average returns by:
   - Day of Week
   - Month of Year